-In addition to our online services, which we control directly, we also use and provide links to websites which are controlled by third parties, which may include:
+In addition to our online services, which we control directly, we also may use and provide links to websites which are controlled by third parties as a convenience to users.

 Our online services may include integrated content or links to content provided by third parties (such as video materials).
 This Privacy Notice does not address the privacy, security, or other practices of the third parties that provide such content.

 We engage third parties that support the operation of our online services, such as analytics providers.
 These third parties may use technologies to track your online activities over time and across different websites and online platforms.
 Please see section 11 (Cookies Policy) above for more information.

 13. Your Rights regarding your Personal Data